Mathew2624/Case-Study-Assembly-Design-Project/README.md

     </ul>

 <h2>Conclusion:</h2>
-    <p>In conclusion, the assembly design project not only met the requirements of the assignment but also deepened
+    <p>In conclusion, the concentricity gauge assembly design project not only met the requirements of the assignment but
-        understanding in identifying and describing common mechanical elements, components, and principles.
+        also deepened understanding in identifying and describing common mechanical elements, components, and principles.
         The experience highlighted the practical considerations essential in mechanical engineering design and manufacturing processes.</p>

 </body>

 </html>